Why learn chord progressions?

 - Down in the Valley

 You can practice these songs in many different keys to get used to this two-chord progression.
+We’ve included 10 extra two-chord songs in the latest print edition of 21 Songs in 6 Days: Learn Ukulele the Easy Way.
 Here are some examples of this same progression V7, I progression transposed to a different key (home chord).

 “Three chords, and the truth